How Did the Visionary Yves Klein Change Contemporary Art?

 Dry pigment and synthetic resin on gauze mounted on panel 59 x 78 inch. © The Estate of Yves Klein c/o ADAGP, Paris

 There are few figures in contemporary art that have made pivotal changes with their works.
-Amongst more well known figures such as Andy Warhol and Duchamp, Yves Klein is relatively unknown.
+Amongst more well-known figures such as Andy Warhol and Duchamp, Yves Klein is relatively unknown yet maintains a special place due to his unique contributions.

 Appartement de Robert Godet 9, rue Le-Regrattier, Île Saint-Louis, Paris, France © Photo : All rights reserved © Artwork : The Estate of Yves Klein c/o ADAGP, Paris

-So many of these forms of art were first done by Yves Klein, essentially, he redefined art to what is now commonplace in contemporary art.
-Moving away from the canvas or what is obviously seen, a more “still life“ approach that was commonplace before this.
+So many of these forms of art were first done by Yves Klein.
+He redefined art to what is now commonplace in contemporary art.
+Moving away from the canvas or what is obviously seen, a more still life approach that was commonplace before this.
 Without the influence of Yves Klein, the world of contemporary art might look very different today.

 INTERNATIONAL KLEIN BLUE